jshuadvd/hacks-n-notes/training.md

 - tokens can be very dangerous
 - tokens are sent to and from the browser by GET params.

-- for singles sign on use OpenId
-- use mutual TLS from server to server

 #### Oauth2.0 Grant